Control-M SaaS Full Migration

 This procedure describes how to migrate your self-hosted Control-M/EM and one Control-M/Server to Control-M SaaS.
 You must perform this procedure for every self-hosted Control-M/Server that is connected to the self-hosted Control-M/EM.

-You can run this tool from any Windows or Linux computer.
+You can run this tool from any Windows or Linux host.

 Before You Begin